 By 1909, a twist of fate saw August Horch departing from the very company he founded.
 Determined, he established another automotive brand, christening it Audi, a nod to the Latin translation of his surname, which in German equates to the verb “listen.”

 The wheel of the automotive industry continued turning, and 1932 witnessed Horch, alongside Audi, DKW, and Wanderer, amalgamating their strengths to conceive the Auto Union—this conglomerate of four eminent German auto magnates operated under a single corporate umbrella.
 The 1930s saw this union rising to fame on racing tracks, courtesy of their iconic Silver Arrow race cars.
-The aftermath of the Second World War found the company resuming its automotive production in West Germany.
+The aftermath of the Second World War caused the company to resume its automotive production in West Germany.

 The sands of time brought about another change in 1964, with Volkswagen taking a 50% share in Auto Union.
 This acquisition reached completion in 1969, culminating in a merger with NSU Motorenwerke.
 This union birthed Audi NSU Auto Union, which, over time, streamlined its identity to the now globally recognized Audi AG.

-Yet, the legacy of Horch hasn’t faded.
+Yet Horch’s legacy hasn’t faded.
 Audi has periodically paid homage to its roots, as seen with specific model trims like the 2021’s China-exclusive Horch version of the A8 luxury sedan.
 Reflecting on its journey, Horch emerges as an instrumental architect in creating the contemporary Audi entity.

 Meaning and History